valenthr/gameusers/README.md

 Also were made the cohort analysis of user's retention activity month for active and paid users.

+## Engagement analysis

+1. Was made a heat table showing the average time per user by quarter and age.
+2. Was showed the dynamics of changes in the average time in the game for each month.
+3. Were displayed the dynamics of changes in the number of active users during the year and changes in the share of users who used the "battle pass" mode.

 ## Insights
 1. The most used and sold game is game 3 - almost all paid and non-paid users are players of game 3.
 It also has a 5 times higher CR to paid and ARPPU.
 2. Against this background, the only game stands out negatively, which did not recoup even 10% of its advertising costs - game 2.
 It means that for Game 2, the priority at this stage is not advertising spend, but spending on product quality.